dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 ## Identify library and generate test code

-In Codespaces, use Copilot Chat(IDE) to start exploring code.
+In Codespaces, use Copilot Chat in IDE to start exploring code.
 We'd like to get some solid ground first:
 ```
 Share example nodejs geo location packages?
 ```